 At times we will have events or trips which will require additional fees.
-We attempt to keep cost to the minimum but some activites this can't be avoided.
+We attempt to keep cost to the minimum but some activities this can't be avoided.
 In addition at times because of the high cost of gas we do ask for a small fee to help cover for the gas for out of the ordinary trips.
-Local activites and SAR training there will be no fees for gas this will only be for activites in which we have to travel a significant distance.
+Local activities and SAR training there will be no fees for gas this will only be for activities in which we have to travel a significant distance.
 Parents will always be informed of any costs that may be required.

 Unit Meetings. .

 Cadet meetings are weekly on Thursday night @ 6:30 pm for 2 1/2 hours 9:00 pm.
 The cadet staff, with senior member guidance, plans the program.

 It is vital that Parents or rides for the Cadet be at the meeting location for 9:00 pm or in the case of any special event be at the pre-assigned meeting place at the time designated..
 We can not leave any Cadet unattended and we can not provide rides home for the Cadets.

 Cadet's must be present For the opening ceremonies @ 6:30 pm.
 If they are to be late they must notify their Flight Sergeant or one of the Officers.